LABOR AND INDUSTRIAL HISTORY

 Plenary Session #2, "The Incorporation of America" -- Introductory Remarks (October 4, 1996).
 Remarks by Josh Freeman (Columbia University), Brian McLaughlin (Pres. of the NYC Central Labor Council), and Ira Katznelson (Columbia University).
 Also Katznelson's introduction of first speaker, Linda Chavez-Thompson.
 [14:08 minutes]

 Plenary Session #3.
 Whole session.
-Individual speeches will soon appear below as separate files.
+[Note - 2-7-2021: FILE PARTIALLY CORRUPT - WILL BE REPAIRED SOON].
 Speakers include: Nelson Lichtenstein (U. of Virginia), Manning Marable, Chair (Columbia University), Francis Fox Piven (City University of New York), Karen Nussbaum (Womens Department, AFL-CIO), Jose LaLuz (Intl.
 Area Director, AFSCME), David Montgomery (Yale University), Richard Trumka (Sec.-Treasurer of the AFL-CIO).
 (October 4, 1996).
 [2 hrs, 19 minutes]

 #6: Labor Teach-in Workshop on Culture, Identity and Class Politics.
 Convener: